MicrosoftDocs/Devices-docs/surface/surface-it-toolkit.md

 ## What's in the Surface IT Toolkit?

 The Surface IT Toolkit provides a user-friendly interface designed to assist IT admins in managing and configuring Surface devices within their organization.
-Quickly access toolkit functions:
+Quickly access toolkit functions including:

 - Data Eraser
 - UEFI Configurator
 - Recovery Tool
 - Tool Library

-### Managed Devices
+### Managed devices

 The Managed Devices area displays your selected device models that can be managed with the toolkit, allowing quick and efficient administration of your organization’s deployed devices.

-### Quick Tasks
+### Quick tasks

 - **Build USB for Data Eraser:** Create a USB to securely erase data from Surface SSDs.
 - **Create Certificate:** Generate a certificate of sanitization for a previously erased Surface SSD.